 - No deadly weapon: If a deadly weapon is alleged to have been used in the commission of an Aggravated Robbery, then the evidence must prove the presence and use of the deadly weapon beyond a reasonable doubt.
 Only a firearm is a deadly per se.
 Any other object alleged to be a deadly weapon must be supported by proof that the object was either used or intended to have been used in a way that could cause death or serious bodily injury.
 Absent proof of this use or intended us, there is no deadly weapon.
 Negating this allegation of a deadly weapon may lead to a reduction of the Aggravated Robbery charge to a lesser non-aggravated offense.

 - No serious bodily injury: Often an allegation of serious bodily injury is made in an Aggravated Robbery case without sufficient evidence to support injury of such a severe nature.
 Serious bodily injury under Texas law is not simply a “serious” injury.
 Serious bodily injury requires long term loss of use of a bodily member or organ, serious risk of death, or severe and permanent scarring and disfigurement.
 Absent evidence of injury of this nature, there may be insufficient proof of the serious bodily injury necessary to support a conviction for Aggravated Robbery.

 If you or a loved one face the serious charge of Robbery or Aggravated Robbery, you need an attorney that has been there before.
-Waren Price has handled many Robbery and Aggravated Robbery cases over his 20 year career as a prosecutor and defense attorney.
-He can help you.
+Criminal defense attorney Waren Price has handled many Robbery and Aggravated Robbery cases over his 20 year careers as prosecutor and defense attorney.
+They can help you.